mem48/geocompr/main.md

 Spatial operations are an important component of any geospatial software and vital for many applications involving spatial data.
 There are clear overlaps between spatial and non-spatial operations.
-Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting)), joining and aggregation (\@ref(spatial-joining-and-aggregation)).
+Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting) and section \@ref(raster-subsetting)), joining and aggregation (sections \@ref(spatial-joining-and-aggregation), \@ref(map-algebra) & \ref(merging-rasters)).
-Each of these spatial operations has a non-spatial equivalent, as demonstrated in section \@ref(vector-attribute-manipulation) in the previous chapter.
+In the case of vector data, each of these spatial operations has a non-spatial equivalent, as demonstrated in section \@ref(vector-attribute-manipulation) in the previous chapter.
+Of course, spatial raster and vector operations share many similarities, at least in terms of functionality.
+The internal processing is completely different.
+In contrast to vector operations, subsetting is the only spatial raster operation we present in this chapter (section \@ref(spatial-operations-on-raster-data)) which also has a non-spatial counterpart.

 Some operations covered in this chapter are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).
-New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in section \@ref(modifying-geometry-data).
+New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in section \@ref(modifying-geometry-data) and \@ref(map-algebra).
 Another unique aspect of spatial objects is distance.
-All features are related to each other in geographic space, and distance calculations can be used to find which spatial features are nearer or further away from a given point or each other, as we'll see in section \@ref(distance-relations).
+All features are related to each other in geographic space, and distance calculations can be used to find which spatial features are nearer or further away from a given point or each other, as we will see in sections \@ref(distance-relations) and \@ref(map-algebra).
-The final topic covered in this chapter is spatial raster operations \@ref(spatial-operations-on-raster-data).
+The final section in this chapter additionally explores how to align two raster objects in case their headers mismatch (section \@ref(aligning-rasters)).
+This is especially important if we want to merge several rasters into one bigger raster or if we want to use several raster layers for algebraic operations.

 <div class="rmdnote">
 <p>It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in @ref(crs-intro) and which will be covered in more depth in Chapter 6.</p>